-- recent inspection reports and returned QIPs - recent correspondence with the home - the management of medicine related incidents reported to RQIA since the last medicines management inspection
+- Recent inspection reports and returned QIPs - Recent correspondence with the home - The management of medicine related incidents reported to RQIA since the last medicines management inspection.

-During the inspection the inspector met with the nurse manager, one registered nurse and two care staff.
+During the inspection the inspector met with six patients, the deputy manager and three registered nurses.